rossumai/pdfparser/README.md

 Intended as an easy to use replacement for [pdfminer](https://github.com/euske/pdfminer), which provides much better perfomance (see below for short comparison) and is Python3 compatible.
+This packages is based on [izderadicka/pdfparser](https://github.com/izderadicka/pdfparser) and almost completely rewritten, so the package name changed to `pdfparser-rossum` to avoid conflicting builds.

 See this [article](http://zderadicka.eu/parsing-pdf-for-fun-and-profit-indeed-in-python/)
 for some comparisons with pdfminer and other approaches.

 Binding is written in [cython](http://cython.org/).

 Requires recent libpoppler >= 0.40 - so I'd recommend to build it from source to get latest library, but it works also with recent libpoppler library present in common linux distributions (then it requires dev package to build).
 See below for installation instructions.